jejacks0n/teaspoon/README.md

 ## Configuration

 The best way to read about the configuration options is to generate the initializer, but we've included the info here too.
-For more information about using Selenium check this [wiki article]().

 **Note:** `Teabag.setup` may not be available in all environments, so keep that in mind.
 The generator provides a check wrapped around Teabag.setup.